ph223/zabbix_claymore_miner/README.md

 # zabbix_claymore_miner

-This is a template for Zabbix, designed to collect metrics from Claymore's Ethereum Dual miner.
+This is a template for Zabbix, designed to collect metrics from Claymore's Ethereum Dual miner, such as hashrates, temperature, pool address etc.

 # Requirements